-The areas of Identified Need outlined in this section are based on 2018 and 2019 Dashboard results along with other state data and local measures have been used to help determine areas that need significant improvement.

-While the 2019 California Dashboard reports do not indicate any overall performance indicators in the Red performance category for the district, the following areas need significant improvement based on the review of additional data.
+The areas of Identified Need outlined in this section are based on the 2022 Dashboard results along with other state data and local measures have been used to help determine areas that need significant improvement.
+While the 2022 California Dashboard reports do not indicate any overall performance indicators in the Very Low-Performance category in the academic areas, the following areas need significant improvement based on the review of additional data.